clipland/wrangler/README.md

 Please note that Wrangler's license keeps it from being [officially "open source" software](http://opensource.org/faq#avoid-unapproved-licenses).
 Nor is it GNU "free software", as it permits only one (freedom 2) of the [four freedoms](http://www.gnu.org/philosophy/free-sw.html).

-Wrangler falls into Debian's non-free software category, as the Wrangler Licenses do not allow derived works, which would be rule 3 of the [Debian Free Software Guidelines (DFSG)](https://www.debian.org/doc/debian-policy/ch-archive.html).
+Wrangler belongs to Debian's non-free software category, as the Wrangler Licenses do not allow derived works, which would be rule 3 of the [Debian Free Software Guidelines (DFSG)](https://www.debian.org/doc/debian-policy/ch-archive.html).

 Wrangler relies on a number of Perl modules and the WxWidgets toolkit.
 If you are